Are you looking to lessen your impact on our planet? Us too. And we’ve been at it for over 30 years. Read all about how below.

 - Scope 3: All indirect emissions (not included in scope 2) that occur in the value chain (farmers and customers, for example) of the company, including upstream and downstream.

 A lot of carbon reporting only covers scopes 1 and 2, missing about 70% of the true value.
-It takes a bit more work, but we want to be stricter with ourselves, and that’s why we’ve brought in the experts to show us the bigger picture by calculating our scope 3 emissions.
+It takes a bit more work, but we want to be stricter with ourselves, and we’ve been working with the experts continuously to measure and report on our scope 3 emissions too.
+This helps us to make decisions about our range and our model to ensure that we’re doing our best to reduce emissions through the introduction of our Future Food range, Club Zero and teaming up with the pasture for life association.

 - What is Abel & Cole doing to reduce carbon emissions?

 Firstly, we’re sticking to our ways.
-Growing food organically, delivering on rounds instead of timed slots, zero airfreighting, and eliminating food waste are just some of the ways our deliveries have helped customers reduce their carbon footprint for over 30 years.
+Growing food sustainably.
+Delivering on rounds instead of timed slots, zero airfreighting, and eliminating food waste are just some of the ways our deliveries have helped customers reduce their carbon footprint for over 30 years.
 But we know we need to do more.

 - What makes Abel & Cole deliveries so efficient?